 The Feldenkrais Method® approaches your physiotherapy in ways that are both similar and different from other healing traditions.
 Often, students we work with have already seen a chiropractor, or sought physical therapy, acupuncture, or massage therapy.
 Some are already practicing yoga or meditation.
-Here’s how our practice compares to these other physiotherapy approaches.
+Here’s how our practice relates to these other physiotherapy approaches.

 This empowering approach provides you with multiple, sustainable ways to function, think, and feel.
 This tends to replace old, limiting, painful habits with new, more efficient ones.